CAMPING WITH YOUR RAW FED DOG

 Stick to the foundation of a raw diet when you are away: muscle meat, bone, organs.
 If you are someone who prepares your own veggie mixes for your dogs, consider this your break from the veggie prep (unless you really want to and have the space to store it).
 Your dog will survive just fine without fruit or vegetable supplementation for the 1-2 weeks you are camping.

 For those dogs who can't go without some vegetable supplementation, our Doggy Moggy Veggie options would be a good fit.
-Or our Red Rover organic berry mix is a simple way to supplement your dogs food on the road.
+Or check out our Fibre Boost for Dogs bundle for a simple way to supplement your dogs food with fruits and veggies on the road.

 4. FREEZE DRIED OR DEHYDRATED FOOD